Kingm11/Capstone_Project/README.md

 ## Objective:

-### The objective of a Python project using the unemployment data provided in the link https://www.kaggle.com/datasets/justin2028/unemployment-in-america-per-us-state could be to:
+### The objective of a Python project using the unemployment data provided in the Unemployment in America Per US State.csv

 ### Clean and preprocess the data: Load the CSV file into a Pandas DataFrame and perform data cleaning operations such as removing duplicates, handling missing values, and correcting data types.